We are hiring now!

 • What happens next?

-The Tribunal will send a copy of your ET1 to your employer who can respond by completing and sending a Form ET3.
-The employer is then called the Respondent and should put in the ET3 Form within 28 days of receiving the ET1 Form.
+The Tribunal will send a copy of your Form ET1 to your employer who can respond by completing and sending a Form ET3.
+The employer is then called the Respondent and should file the Form ET3 within 28 days of receiving the Form ET1 Form.

-The Tribunal may order the parties to prepare lists of documents and exchange them together with copies of relevant documents and/or to prepare and exchange written Witness Statements.
+The Tribunal may order the parties to prepare lists of documents and exchange them together with copies of relevant documents (typical cost £1,750 plus VAT @ 20%) and/or to prepare and exchange written Witness Statements (typical cost £7,500 plus VAT @ 20%).

-If the Tribunal provides time limits or dates by which steps should be taken then those time limits must be respected.
+If the Tribunal provides time limits or dates by which steps should or must be taken then those time limits must be respected.

 The Claimant can represent themselves in front of the Employment Tribunals.
 Many Claimants choose to instruct Solicitors and Barristers can also represent parties at Tribunals.